A Great Early Math Program for Toddlers and Preschoolers

 Review of Marshmallow Math

-I'm currently using this book with my preschooler.
-I love the layout because I can work on two skills at a time.
+I used this book with my preschooler.
+I love the layout because it allowed me to work on two skills at a time.
 The methods for introducing concepts are easy to follow.
-The ideas on how to teach math to toddlers and preschoolers are great.
+The ideas on how to teach math to toddlers and preschoolers are really well thought out.
 Some are things you may have heard before, such as sorting socks.

 But others are things you may not have thought of doing with a small child, such as teaching them how to count backwards, which sets the stage for teaching subtraction in the next chapter.
 In fact, there are many things I could have done with my older child that I didn't know to do or didn't really think she would be capable of doing.
 They would have made 1st grade math so much easier for her.